 With all these strategies, our goal is to only trade stocks that are stronger (have moved up further and faster) than the market indexes and are stronger than most other stocks.

-CUP & HANDLE: The Cup and Handle is a must-know explosive stock swing trading pattern.
+CUP & HANDLE: The Cup and Handle is an explosive stock swing trading pattern.
 This pattern is common in many stocks when the stock market indexes took a tumble but have started to turn back to the upside.

-TRIANGLE PATTERN: As a stock’s uptrend progresses, and the stock indexes progress higher, we see a lot more triangle patterns.
+TRIANGLE PATTERN: As a stock’s uptrend progresses, and the stock indexes progress higher, we see a lot of triangle patterns.
 When they are occurring, focus attention on this pattern.

 PROFIT TARGETS: With the strategies above, profit targets are mentioned along with some guidelines on how to take profit when a trade moves favorably.
 How to Set Profit Targets goes into more detail, and provides more examples of how and where to set exit orders for profitable trades.